As of Thursday, February 13, 2025, Southwest Airlines has launched redeye lights.

-Southwest Airlines has floated the idea of redeye flights since 2017, but it now appears the Texas-based carriers will finally add overnight flights to the schedule, though not anytime soon.
+Southwest Airlines has floated the idea of redeye flights since 2017, but it now appears the Texas-based carrier will finally add overnight flights to the schedule starting in February 2025.

 Southwest Airlines Redeye Flights Are On The Horizon